Schwanke Honors Institute: Prep for College and Beyond

 Phone: (406) 243-2541 or email: email@example.com

-Below are a few experiences you will have this summer in the Schwanke Honors Institute coordinated by the Davidson Honors College.
-A choice of three different, 3-credit courses designed to give pre-college students a preview of college academics taught by University of Montana faculty.
+Here are a few of the experiences you will have this summer in the Schwanke Honors Institute coordinated by the Davidson Honors College (DHC):

 Estimated cost of the 2-week program is $1500, which includes tuition, lodging, meals and activities.

-There are a limited number of tuition-only scholarships which will be awarded on the basis of financial need.
+There are a limited number of tuition-only scholarships that will be awarded on the basis of financial need.
 Information about applying for a scholarship is included in the application.